 GoCar GPS Tour

 As you’re wandering the streets of San Francisco, you might notice tiny yellow cars zooming through the city.
 Those yellow cars are called GoCars and you can explore the city in them!
 The GoCar Tour is pre-loaded with narrated tour information for hundreds of local sights, landmarks, and locations.
+Take one down the city’s crooked Lombard Street (pictured above) for a rollercoaster-like experience!

 Where to Stay as a First-Timer

 Favorite local spots: Looking for a tasty cup of coffee to start the day?
-Caffé Central has got you covered!
+Caffé Central has you covered!
 For delicious coffee and brunch, check out Mazarine Coffee.
 We love the Bacon, Egg & Avocado Toast for breakfast.
 The Pastrami Reuben is also an excellent lunch option.
 For an unbelievable dinner accompanied by live jazz, head over to Zingari.
 Reservations are suggested.
 And to wrap up the day of fun, grab a nightcap at Elements Bar & Lounge.
 Try the light and citrusy Floral Fixation.

 First time in San Fran and you want to do a little bar hopping?
 Mission District is the place for you to be.
 The area is packed with fun dive bars and nightclubs making late-night fun very accessible to your group.
 SoMa, another area to explore for great restaurants and coffee shops, is just north of Mission District.